maxdug/maxdug.github.io/ethos/index.md

 * Recycle and resuse
 * Avoid plastics

+### Be self sufficient, but able to accept help
+* Don't Spend Money
+* Having a craft that can be exchanged for the means of Independence
+* Independence isn't inherent

+### Don't substitute labor for thinking something through

 ### Don't live based on an assumed future or past
 * Ability to let go previous visions or expectations
 * Example: Don't wait around on inheritences or "when we have more money" or "when things normalize"
 * Lifetime of trips instead of the trip of a lifetime
 * Trust that my mind is a powerful filter and let's go of memories I don't need
+* Accept that there is no normal routine, there will always be unique challenges

+### Prioritize building and maintaining relationships
+* They take work, but lead to increased happiness and quality of life
+* I value community
+* It only works with those who you can be yourself with

 ### Don't Engage Stupid